Python-WA/constitution/README.md

    d. if a special resolution is proposed:

-      i. set out the wording of the proposed resolution as required by section 51(4) of the Act; and
+      - i. set out the wording of the proposed resolution as required by section 51(4) of the Act; and

-      ii. state that the resolution is intended to be proposed as a special resolution; and
+      - ii. state that the resolution is intended to be proposed as a special resolution; and

-      iii. comply with rule 53(7).
+      - iii. comply with rule 53(7).

+> [!NOTE]
-> [!INFO] "Note for this paragraph"
+> "Note for this paragraph"
 > Section 51(1) of the Act states that a resolution is a special resolution if it is passed:
 >
 >    (a) at a general meeting of an incorporated association; and
 >
 >    (b) by the votes of not less than three-fourths of the members of the association who cast a vote at the meeting.

+> [!IMPORTANT]
-> [!INFO] "Act requirements - Notice to be given to reviewer or auditor"
+> "Act requirements - Notice to be given to reviewer or auditor"
 > For Tier 2 and 3 associations - under section 86 of the Act a reviewer or auditor of an incorporated association is entitled to receive all notices of and other communications relating to any general meetings of the association that a member is entitled to receive.

 #### 53. Proxies